-The overall uncertainty associated with national estimates of N_2O from agricultural soil management is described in Chapter 5 of the national Inventory (EPA 2023).
-Uncertainty is estimated for each of the following five components of N_2O emissions from agricultural soil management: (1) direct emissions simulated by DayCent, (2) the components of indirect emissions (nitrogen volatilized and leached or runoff) simulated by DayCent, (3) direct emissions estimated with the IPCC Tier 1 method, (4) the components of indirect emissions (nitrogen volatilized and leached or runoff) estimated with the IPCC (2006) Tier 1 method, and (5) indirect emissions estimated with the IPCC Tier 1 method.
+The overall uncertainty associated with national estimates of N2O from agricultural soil management is described in Chapter 5 of the national Inventory (EPA 2024.
+Uncertainty is estimated for each of the following five components of N2O emissions from agricultural soil management: (1) direct emissions simulated by DayCent, (2) the components of indirect emissions (nitrogen volatilized and leached or runoff) simulated by DayCent, (3) direct emissions estimated with the IPCC Tier 1 method, (4) the components of indirect emissions (nitrogen volatilized and leached or runoff) simulated by DayCent, emissions estimated with the IPCC Tier 1 method, (4) the components of indirect emissions (nitrogen volatilized and leached or runoff) estimated with the IPCC (2006) Tier 1 method, and (5) indirect emissions estimated with the IPCC Tier 1 method.

-Levels of uncertainty in the national N2O agricultural soil management emissions estimates in 2021 were -35%/+72% of the emissions estimate for direct N2O and -60%/+131% of the emissions estimate for indirect N2O across all methodologies at the national scale.
+Levels of uncertainty in the national N2O agricultural soil management emissions estimates in 2022 were -28%/+28% of the emissions estimate for direct N2O and -51%/+123% of the emissions estimate for indirect N2O across all methodologies at the national scale.